bhavesh0124/Smart-Attendance-System-using-Face-Recognition/README.md

 # - **Prequisites:**

-Install the packages mentioned in Requirements folder depending on CPU/ GPU based systems
+Install the packages mentioned in Requirements folder depending on CPU/ GPU based systems.

 ## **How to use the UI?**
 (UI is made using python Tkinter)